iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 ## Listing objects

-You can list MLEM objects inside a remote MLEM project in a Git repo with `mlem list`.
-There's no need to clone the repo.
+You can list MLEM objects inside a remote MLEM project (e.g. in a Git repo) with `mlem list`.
+There's no need to download/clone the project.

 ```cli
 $ mlem list \